wendahere/JAWS/wenda.md

 [Current Code Mark 9](https://github.com/wendahere/JAWS/blob/master/Content/MotorANDUltrasoniccodes/M%26TMARK9%23Version1.py)

 I plan to test the motors first, thus the other components in the code are in comment, when the motors work, I will remove the comments for servo and test that and so on.

+###Tuesday 18/2/2020

+I used mark9 code.

+The motors initially only ran on one side, but was fixed.
+Error was the pins for one side of the motor was wrong.

+I then tested the ultrasonic transducer and it works.

+The servo does not work.

+The error was int was not callable.
+My mistake was I set the function name for moving servos and if else statement for moving servo to be the same, thus had that error.
+I made updated the code to mark10 and it worked.

+However, there was issue stopping the servo.
+When I pressed stop button, the web link will change but JAWS state remained the same.
+I realised that the capital letter for if else statement was different and I standardized it and it worked.